Nandhika05/Exno.8-Prompt-Engg/README.md

 # Result:

 The Prompt for the above process executed successfully.The AI model was able to generate a comparable image through iterative prompt refinement, demonstrating the effectiveness of prompt engineering in image reproduction.

-# Result: The Prompt for the above process executed successfully